zzonyo/trust-docs-test/source/index.html.md

 ### 4. Query contract order detail interface: /linear-swap-api/v1/swap_order_detail

+- When querying orders without parameter(such as the parameter: created_at), the query result data may be delayed.
+It is recommended to pass the two parameters of the interface: created_at (order timestamp) and order_type (order type, default 1), the database will be directly queried, and the query results data will be more timely.

 - Querying condition “created_at” uses 13-bit long type time stamp (including milliseconds).
 Querying performance will be improved when accurate time stamps are entered.

 - For example: the converted time stamp of "2019/10/18 10:26:22" is 1571365582123.
 The returned ts from interface “contract_order” can be used as time stamp to query corresponding order.
 0 is not allowed in parameter “created_at”.